UDN

 Function calls on an actor are only replicated to the client who owns that actor, whereas an Actor's variables are replicated to all clients for whom that actor is relevant.

-On the client side, many Actors exist in the form of "proxies", meaning approximate copies of Actors created by the server, and sent to the client to provide a visually and aurally reasonable approximation of what the client sees during gameplay.
+On the client side, many Actors exist in the form of "proxies", meaning approximate copies of Actors created by the server, and sent to the client to provide a visually and aurally reasonable approximation of what the client sees and hears during game play.

 Here is an example of a typical simulated function: